joshmcode/software-notes/Vocabulary.md

 (adverb)
 > in a way based on theoretical deduction rather than empirical observation.

+### Deterministic
+> Relating to the philosophical doctrine that all events, including human action, are ultimately determined by causes regarded as external to the will.

+### Stochastic
+> Randomly determined; having a random probability distribution or pattern that may be analyzed statistically but may not be predicted precisely.

 ## References
   1. [25 Ways to Improve Your Writing Vocabulary](https://wordcounter.net/blog/2014/01/22/1027_25-ways-to-improve-your-writing-vocabulary.html)